cbeams/chris.beams.io/_posts/2014-08-31-git-commit.md

 Nothing more need be said; if the reader wonders what the typo was, she can simply take a look at the change itself, i.e. use `git show` or `git diff` or `git log -p`.

-If you're committing something like this at the command line, it's easy to use the `-m` switch to `git commit`:
+If you're committing something like this at the command line, it's easy to use the `-m` option to `git commit`:

     $ git commit -m"Fix typo in introduction to user guide"